Employees need more than just a good paycheck from a job. So, what do they really want?

 Being a manager can be daunting, but every team relies on an attentive manager to guide them in achieving organizational goals wholeheartedly.
 Here are some tips to help keep you sharp and proactive.

-• Put the team first: Determine what best serves your team.
-Your team will put more faith in your decisions if you consider their needs while making them
+- Put the team first: Determine what best serves your team.
+Your team will put more faith in your decisions if you can factor their needs into your decision-making

-• Master time management: Gain insight into deadlines and your team’s capabilities.
-Plan projects well in advance to avoid last-minute rush
+- Master time management: Learn to set deadlines that balance business priorities with your team’s capabilities.
+Plan projects well in advance to avoid any last-minute scrambling

 Manage Your Team Better with ClickUp